Mastering Double-Digit Subtraction Without Regrouping: A practical guide

 The beauty of double-digit subtraction without regrouping lies in its simplicity.
 It involves straightforward subtraction in both the ones and tens columns, performed independently.
 Let's break it down step-by-step:

-1. Write the Problem Vertically: The first step is to arrange the numbers vertically, aligning the ones and tens digits.
+Write the Problem Vertically: The first step is to arrange the numbers vertically, aligning the ones and tens digits.
 The minuend (the number being subtracted from) goes on top, and the subtrahend (the number being subtracted) goes underneath.
-For example, if we want to solve 45 - 23, we write it as:
+Here's one way to look at it: if we want to solve 45 - 23, we write it as:

 Illustrative Examples: Practicing Double-Digit Subtraction